Log management

-Log management is the process for generating, transmitting, storing, accessing, and disposing of log data.
-A log data (or logs) is composed of entries (records), and each entry contains information related to a specific event that occur within an organization's computing assets, including physical and virtual platforms, networks, services, and cloud environments.
+Log management is the process of generating, transmitting, storing, accessing, and disposing of log data.
+Log data (or logs) is composed of entries (records), and each entry contains information related to a specific event that occurred within an organization's computing assets, including physical and virtual platforms, networks, services, and cloud environments.
+Logging events and logging transactions can help form an audit trail.

 The process of log management generally breaks down into: